 Connections with organisations in the field such as governmental bodies, NGO’s and corporate organizations

-Specialisation: tracks at the Erasmus University Rotterdam (the Netherlands), University of Ghent (Belgium) and University of Kent (UK)
+Specialisation: tracks at the Erasmus University Rotterdam (the Netherlands) and University of Ghent (Belgium).

 Participation in international conferences twice a year with students from other universities (Common Study Sessions)

-After successfully finishing IMARC you will have 2 or more Master of Science degrees.
+After successfully finishing IMARC you will have 2 Master of Science degrees.
 With an IMARC diploma, you are a highly trained professional with criminological expertise, advanced analytical skills, and an international outlook.

 To engage our network partners in the development of the IMARC programme, we organised a Network meeting, held in Rotterdam in May 2018.
-This video was recorded in that time and does not reflect the current state of affairs with the current three IMARC partners.
+This video was recorded in that time and does not reflect the current state of affairs.

 The Erasmus University Rotterdam, Erasmus School of Law, Criminology Department